MdAbbas762/Muhammad_Abbas_FullStack_Task3/README.md

 # 🌐 Creative Web Demo - Full-Stack Task 3

 ## 📌 Project Overview
-This is a small, beginner-level project completed as part of an internship task.
+This is a small, beginner-level project completed as part of an internship task at **CoreTech Innovations**.
 The aim was to turn a basic landing page into a working example of how a front-end form sends data to a backend server and how that data is stored in a database.
 The project keeps the design simple and focuses on understanding the basic flow of a full-stack application.

 ---